Are Neuromorphic Architectures Inherently Privacy-preserving? An Exploratory Study: Background

 \subsection{Differentially Private Stochastic Gradient Descent (DPSGD)}

-Differential Privacy (DP) ~\cite{dwork2006differential} is a mathematical framework that aims to ensure that the output of a computation remains nearly unchanged irrespective of whether an individual's data is included in the dataset, thus offering strong privacy guarantees.
-It provides a framework to quantify the impact on privacy when a single data point in a dataset is changed.
-The privacy parameters \( \epsilon \) (privacy budget) and \( \delta \) (delta parameter) control this impact.
-The core principle is expressed in the inequality:
+Differential Privacy (DP) ~\cite{dwork2006differential} establishes a mathematical framework that quantifies and bounds the privacy risk when operating on sensitive data.
+The framework ensures that statistical queries on a dataset remain nearly unchanged regardless of the inclusion or exclusion of any individual record, providing formal privacy guarantees.
+This privacy guarantee is parameterized by \(\epsilon\) (privacy budget) and \(\delta\) (failure probability), formalized through the following inequality:

-where \(D\) and \(D'\) are datasets differing by one element, \(M\) is a randomized algorithm, and \(S\) is a subset of potential outputs.
+where \(D\) and \(D'\) are datasets differing by one element, \(M\) is a randomized algorithm, and \(S\) is a subset of possible outputs.
 This inequality limits the probability of \(M\) producing an output within \(S\) when applied to \(D\) is limited by the exponential of \(\epsilon\).
 This probability is then multiplied by the probability of \(M\) producing the same output from \(D'\).
 Additionally, it is adjusted by a small term \(\delta\).
-Here, \(\epsilon\) modulates the sensitivity of the output to input changes—lower values imply stronger privacy by reducing the allowable change in output probabilities. \(\delta\), ideally a small value near zero, accounts for the rare cases where this privacy guarantee might fail, thus ensuring that changes to any single data point in \(D\) minimally affect the output, reinforcing data privacy across the dataset.
+In this context, \(\epsilon\) controls the sensitivity of the output to variations in the input, where smaller values of \(\epsilon\) indicate enhanced privacy by limiting the permissible changes in output probabilities. \(\delta\), ideally a small value near zero, accounts for the rare cases where this privacy guarantee might fail, thus ensuring that changes to any single data point in \(D\) minimally affect the output, reinforcing data privacy across the dataset.

-DPSGD utilizes the principles of DP by incorporating a mechanism of noise addition directly into the gradient descent process used for training machine learning models.
+DPSGD implements these theoretical guarantees in the context of neural network training by incorporating calibrated noise into the gradient computation process.
 In DPSGD, the key step involves perturbing the gradients computed during each training iteration with noise that is calibrated to the sensitivity of the function being optimized.
 This sensitivity measures how much the output of a function can change in response to changes in its input, which in the context of machine learning, translates to how much a single training example can influence the overall model parameters.
-The noise added is typically drawn from a Gaussian distribution ~\cite{kassam2012signal}, scaled \( \epsilon \) and the desired level of privacy guarantee, \( \delta \). ~\cite{chatgpt, claude}
+The noise added is typically drawn from a Gaussian distribution ~\cite{kassam2012signal}, scaled according to \( \epsilon \) and the desired level of privacy guarantee, \( \delta \).
+The function of DPSGD can be expressed mathematically as: